-I was appointed as Headteacher at Haydon Abbey School in the Autumn Term 2010 and my role is to report on matters of teaching and learning, school development and the wellbeing of students, staff and parents to the Governing Body..
+I was appointed as Headteacher at Haydon Abbey School in the Autumn Term 2010 and my role is to report on matters of teaching and learning, school development and the well being of students, staff and parents to the Governing Body.
 I came into education as a mature person after previous careers in the police force and the care system.
 Since my appointment I have been totally committed to improving the school in order that our children can have the best outcomes possible.
-I am passionate about our school community and it is a real privilege to be involved with them.
-I am extremely proud of the way in which everybody is working here on a programme of rapid school improvement to enrich the learning experiences for our children.
+I am passionate about our school community and it is a real privilege to be involved with the school.
+I am extremely proud of the way in which everybody is working here on a programme of continuous school improvement to enrich the learning experiences for our children.
 Haydon Abbey is the school of choice and focal point of our community.
-Our next project is the development of our pre-school, due to open Spring Term 2015, to meet the needs of two year old children in our community.
+The school continues to grow with the Pre-School and Nursery and current building work which will provide us with a much larger hall and three new classrooms.

 I joined the already excellent team of Governors at Haydon Abbey School and Pre-School in October 2015.
 I have spent several years in operational management roles across both the public and private sector in Buckinghamshire, including five years at Stoke Mandeville Hospital running multiple services.
 I currently work for an IT company, based outside High Wycombe, and manage our head office and key accounts.
 These roles have given me an excellent breadth in experience in people, performance and expectation management and I will endeavour to bring these skills to the role of Governor.
 I was born in Aylesbury and grew up through the towns’ education system.
 I sought the opportunity to become a Governor at a prestigious school in Aylesbury to allow me to give back to the education system I gained so much from.

-I was appointed as a Co-opted Governor in June 2015 and have recently undertaken Induction Training to enable me to carry out the role of a Governor.
-During my working career I have been self employed, especially while my children were young, and have worked within Industry, Local Government and the Third Sector.
+I was appointed as a Co-opted Governor in June 2015 and became the SEN Governor in 2016.
+During my working career I have been self employed, especially while my children were young, and worked within Industry, Local Government and the Third Sector.
 Before retiring I managed and developed a community care project which covered most of Bucks.
 I am also a Trustee of a county-wide Charity.